 It's not a systematic approach to offering customized experiences that every audience wants.

-By considering this factor, you must set prices and identify natural segmentation to find your target audience when planning marketing and sales concepts.
+By considering this factor, you must set prices and identify natural segments to identify your target audience when planning marketing and sales strategies.

 Risks of Dynamic Pricing Strategy